 - HOME HYGGE KIT, with a candle, notebook, and fresh plant.

 - BAKING DAY, with a fun apron, new whisk, and a brownie mix.

 - NEIGHBORHOOD EXPLORER, with a notebook, gloves, and a map of the neighborhood.

 - CHRISTMAS MORNING KIT, with waffle mix, syrup, and a set of pretty napkins.

 - CELEBRATION IN A BOX, with a candle, balloon, confetti, and a pretty cake stand.

-- NEW YEAR KIT, with a bottle of bubbly, and a 2018 planner.
+- NEW YEAR KIT, with a bottle of bubbly, and a new planner for the upcoming year.

 - HOME MEDITATION MOMENT, with a salt lamp, candle, and a pretty throw.

 - DATE NIGHT KIT, with a new lipstick or tie, a scent, gum, and a pair of earrings or a watch.

 - GARDEN EXPERIENCE, with a pair of garden gloves and a gift card to a nursery.